 Local Ventura Girl Scouts enjoying a day at Big Rock Preserve

-Ventura Hillsides Conservancy staff lead field trips for local students throughout the year.
-We actively work to produce the next generation of open space stewards, and try to raise awareness of local issues.
+Ventura Hillsides Conservancy (VHC) staff lead field trips for local students throughout the year.
+We actively work to produce the next generation of open space stewards and raise awareness of local issues.
 Concentrating on watershed science and emphasizing hands-on learning, students visit our preserves to see firsthand the natural beauty of the Ventura River and surrounding areas.
-Funding from organizations such as the Southern California Wetlands Restoration Program allows us to provide transportation assistance to low income schools.

 Cormorants in the Ventura River Estuary

-Working with groups such as Santa Barbara Channel Keeper, Friends of the Ventura River and Surfrider Foundation -Ventura Chapter, we teach students about watersheds and water quality, how land use effects water, endangered and invasive species, and many other topics.
+Working with groups such as Santa Barbara Channel Keeper, we teach students about watersheds and water quality, how land use effects water, endangered and invasive plant and animal species, habitat restoration, and other environmental focused topics.
+Field trips with VHC are provided free of cost thanks to organizations such as the Southern California Wetlands Restoration Program.
+Transportation funding is also occasionally available (please contact VHC staff to inquire).
 We also arrange preserve tours for organizations such as the Boy Scouts, Girl Scouts, Rotary Club or other local community service groups.